gboyegadada/ecomm-rest-api/README.md

 - Knex query builder

 ### Development
-- Docker containers with Docker Compose
+- Docker containers (app, redis and mysql) with Docker Compose
 - Travis CI for integrated tests on pull requests
 - Snyk for npm package vulnerability scans
 - Mocha with Istanbul for testing and test coverage reporting